Shortest Paths in Graphs of Convex Sets: Control applications

-\begin{remark} Frequently in optimal control we find the need of enforcing convex terminal constraints of the form $\bs_T \in \cS_T$, as well as convex terminal penalties $\gamma_T(\bs_T)$.
-These are easily incorporated in our construction by appropriately modifying the set $\cX_t$ and the lengths of the edges incoming the target $t$. \end{remark}
+\begin{remark} Frequently in optimal control we need to enforce convex terminal constraints of the form $\bs_T \in \cD_T$, as well as convex terminal penalties $\gamma_T(\bs_T)$.
+These are easily incorporated in our construction through a suitable modification of the set $\cX_t$ and the lengths of the edges incoming to the target vertex. \end{remark}

-\begin{remark} The size of the GCS we just constructed is linear in the time horizon $T$ and quadratic in the number $|\cI|$ of affine dynamics.
-Conversely, common formulations for these problems have size linear in both $T$ and $|\cI|$~\cite{marcucci2019mixed}.
-However, as we will see in Section~\ref{sec:example_pwa}, the greater strength of our MICPs is generally worth this price. \end{remark}
+\begin{remark} The size of the GCS we just constructed is linear in the time horizon $T$ and quadratic in the number $|\cN|$ of discrete modes.
+Conversely, common formulations for these problems have size linear in both $T$ and $|\cN|$~\cite{marcucci2019mixed}.
+We will see in Section~\ref{sec:example_pwa} that the greater strength of our MICPs can be well worth this price. \end{remark}

-\section{Numerical Results}
+\section{Numerical results}

 This section collects multiple numerical experiments.
 We start in Section~\ref{sec:example_2d} with a simple two-dimensional problem.
 Section~\ref{sec:example_large_scale} presents a statistical analysis of the performance of our MICP on large-scale instances of the SPP in GCS.
-In Section~\ref{sec:example_pwa} we compare our approach with state-of-the-art mixed-integer formulations for control of PWA systems.
-Finally, in Section~\ref{sec:example_failures} , we present a carefully-designed problem instance that illustrates how symmetries in the GCS can deteriorate the relaxation of our MICP.
+In Section~\ref{sec:example_pwa} we compare our approach with state-of-the-art mixed-integer formulations for control.
+Finally, in Section~\ref{sec:example_failures} we use a carefully designed problem to show how symmetries in the GCS can loosen the relaxation of our MICP.

-The code necessary to reproduce the following results can be found at~\cite{marcucci2021software}.
-All the experiments are run using the commercial solver MOSEK~9.2 with default options on a laptop computer with processor 2.4 GHz 8-Core Intel Core i9 and memory 64 GB 2667 MHz DDR4.
-We also highlight that a mature implementation of the techniques presented in this paper is provided by the open-source software Drake~\cite{tedrake2019drake}.
+The code necessary to reproduce these results is available at \url{https://github.com/TobiaMarcucci/shortest-paths-in-graphs-of-convex-sets}.
+All the experiments are run using the commercial solver MOSEK~10.0 with default options on a laptop computer with processor 2.4 GHz 8-Core Intel Core i9 and memory 64 GB 2667 MHz DDR4.
+A mature implementation of the techniques presented in this paper is also provided by the open-source software Drake~\cite{tedrake2019drake}.

-\subsection{Two-Dimensional Example}
+\subsection{Two-dimensional example}